ybbh/mududb.document/README.md

 2. Update `source/versions/versions.json`.
 3. Build locally with `python scripts/build_docs.py`.
 4. Inspect `build/html/index.html` and one language page.
-5. Push to `main`; the workflow builds and deploys the generated HTML.
+5. Push to `main` to run the build check.
+6. Run the workflow manually with `command=publish` to publish generated HTML.